kesondrakey/kesondrakey.github.io/fluxtower1test.md

 <div class="summary-box">
     <!-- Updated background color -->
-    <strong>Note:</strong> This is a general location for Western Indiana for comparison
+    <strong>Note:</strong> This is based on a general location for Western Indiana for comparison
 </div>
 <!-- end forecast -->
 <i> </i>